Carpal tunnel: Clinical significance

-Carpal tunnel syndrome is characterised by tingling, burning and pain (needle, pin) through the course of median nerve particularly over the outer fingers and radiating up the arm, that is caused by compression of the carpal tunnel contents.
+Carpal tunnel syndrome is characterized by tingling, burning and pain (needle, pin) through the course of median nerve particularly over the outer fingers and radiating up the arm, that is caused by compression of the carpal tunnel contents.
 It is associated with repetitive use, rheumatoid arthritis, and a number of other states.
 It can be detected using Tinel's sign and the Phalen maneuver.
-It may be treated non-surgically by splinting and/or corticosteroid injection.
-Definitive management often requires surgical division of the flexor retinaculum, which forms the roof of the carpal tunnel.
+It may be treated non-surgically by splinting or corticosteroid injection.
+Definitive management often requires surgical division of the flexor retinaculum, the aponeuroses which forms the roof of the carpal tunnel, or another carpal tunnel surgery.
 Symptoms of the syndrome can sometimes be caused by tight muscles in the neck and shoulder region.